ARINC-IA/CSMIM/docs/best-practices.md

 *Rationale:* This is straightforward to implement at the server and at the client.
 No expired data can linger at the MQTT broker.

-If the value of a resource changes seldom and its integrity is not critical at all, consider publishing it only on startup and on change, with the MQTT Retain flag set.
-The client will never consider a value expired in this case. <br />
-*Rationale:* This is straightforward to implement at the server and at the client.

-If the value of a resource can change more often or less often, or if its integrity is of some importance, consider publishing it with the MQTT Retain flag and MQTT Message Expiry property set.
-Either publish the value using a fixed period;
+If the value of a resource can change more often or less often, publish it with the MQTT Retain flag and MQTT Message Expiry property set.
-or publish the value on startup, on change and before the last published message expires. <br />
+Either publish the value using a fixed period; or publish the value on startup, on change and whenever the last published message is about to expire. <br />
 *Rationale:* This is straightforward to implement at the client, while the server implementation needs some care.
 No expired data can linger indefinitely at the MQTT broker.
+On-change publishing conserves network bandwidth.

 Do not publish resource value updates more often than a predefined minimum period.
 Make sure that you publish the last update eventually. <br />